WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-02-14-install-on-premises-k3s-cluster.md

 K3s is a fully certified, lightweight Kubernetes distribution developed by Rancher.
 It can be easily installed and is a great tool to get started with Kubernetes when you have to use on-premises infrastructure.

-In my next post, I will install Azure Arc and project the cluster to Azure.
+[In my next post](/install-azure-arc-on-premises-k3s-cluster), I will install Azure Arc and project the cluster to Azure.
 This will allow managing the cluster in the Azure portal.

+This post is part of ["Azure Arc Series - Manage an on-premises Kubernetes Cluster with Azure Arc"](/manage-on-premises-kubernetes-with-azure-arc).